RonnieSan/remix-ui/docs/README.md

 # Remix UI
-A set of UI components for VueJS.
+A set of form and UI components for VueJS.

 ## Installation
-1. Install via NPM.
+Install via NPM.
 ```bash
 npm install remix-ui
 ```

-2. Import and use Remix UI in your VueJS application in the main `app.js` file.
+Import and use Remix UI in your VueJS application in the main entry file.
 ```js
 // Import the library as a dependency
 import RemixUI from 'remix-ui';